Lumi-supercomputer/Getting_Started_with_AI_workshop/03_Your_first_AI_training_job_on_LUMI/index.md

     > [!NOTE]
     > We will cover more details about checking the status and progress of your job in a later exercise.

-4. Modify the script to enable it to continue from a check point.
+4. Modify the script to enable it to continue from a checkpoint.

     The script currently always starts training with the GPT-neo model.